Northeast-Climate-Integrated-Modeling/.github/profile/README.md

 Project Goals:
 * Explore assessment models that allow for time-varying processes
-* Develop and test candidate assessments using the NCLIM framework in collaboration with the GOM Cod Assessment Working Group (WG)
+* Develop and test candidate assessments using the NCLIM framework in collaboration with the [Research Track Working Group for Atlantic Cod](https://www.fisheries.noaa.gov/event/research-track-working-group-2023-improving-assessments-atlantic-cod)
 * Compare candidate and status quo assessments
 * Share findings with WG members and synthesize climate context for WG report (TOR1)